 We understand that children with Special Educational Needs can be at increased risk of isolation and harassment.
 Our inclusive approach creates a welcoming and nurturing environment for all members of our school community and any hurtful or harmful behaviours are investigated and support will be made available for all involved.
-All staff, but particularly our Communication Champion and Learning

-Mentor, provide a watchful eye and are always available to support any child who is vulnerable.
+All staff provide a watchful eye and are always available to support any child who is vulnerable.